-Point-of-view: a lesson straight from literature class.
+Point-of-view.
+A lesson straight from literature class.
 To teach our students this concept, we ask them to imagine a familiar story being told from a different character’s perspective.
-It’s fun for them to imagine how a story line and sequence of events will change, simply based on who is telling the story.
+It’s fun for them to imagine how the events and story line will change based on who's telling the story.

 I don’t know about you, but I’ve caught myself bargaining with God, expecting Him to change His mind based on my convincing testimony.